-Updated: 7 August 2025
+Updated: 13 October 2025

 Originally Published: 30 June 2025

-In an eagerly awaited judgement on 1 August 2025, the UK Supreme Court provided a ruling [1] which the majority had been hoping would unlock billions of pounds in claims compensation for mis-sold car finance agreements.
-However, the car finance compensation update presents challenges for the many millions of drivers.
+In an eagerly awaited judgement on 1 August 2025, the UK Supreme Court provided a ruling [4] which the majority had been hoping would unlock billions of pounds in claims compensation for mis-sold car finance agreements.
+However, the car finance compensation update presented challenges for the many millions of drivers.

-Contrary to earlier interpretations, the Court stopped short of declaring that all discretionary commission arrangements (DCAs) were inherently unfair.
 While the ruling criticised opaque commission practices, it placed the burden on individual consumers to prove that brokers or dealers acted against their best interests or failed in their duty of disclosure.

 It narrows the circumstances in which compensation will be made, and makes the process of claiming refunds more onerous.
 Customers may still have a claim, but the ruling will have changed expectations such that compensation will not be as broadly available or as simple as had been hoped.